-Family drug courts, also known as dependency drug courts, utilize a multidisciplinary, collaborative approach to serve parents and families that enter child welfare due to parental substance use disorders.
-Resources on this page present research on the benefits of family drug courts.
+Family treatment courts, also known as family drug courts and dependency drug courts, utilize a multidisciplinary, collaborative approach to serve parents and families who enter the child welfare system due to parental substance use disorders.
+Resources on this page present research on the benefits of family treatment courts.

 Family Drug Courts (PDF - 362 KB)

 U.S. Department of Justice, Office of Juvenile Justice and Delinquency Prevention (2016)

 Presents an overview of family drug courts, including the target population for these courts, goals, and outcomes.

 Family Drug Court Tutorials

 Provides an overview of the family drug court model and operation through five modules, which contain resources, case studies, interactive questions, and other information.

 Provides an overview of family drug treatment courts.